Asiana Treks and Tours

 Altitude Sickness and Acclimatisation:

 Altitude sickness is common among hikers in Nepal's Himalayan Region.
 It happens when the body doesn't get enough oxygen at higher elevations, causing headaches and dizziness.
 Acclimatisation is essential to prevent this.
 It means gradually getting used to higher altitudes by resting, drinking fluids, and ascending slowly.
 Spending an extra day at lower elevations before going higher is the best way to avoid altitude sickness.
-Hydration is the main issue during trekking to prevent dehydration, which can worsen altitude sickness.
+Hydration is the main issue during trekking.
+To prevent dehydration, which can worsen altitude sickness.
 Drinking plenty of water, tea, and soup can help.
 Trekkers can also take medicines like acetazolamide or dexamethasone to relieve symptoms, but it's best to consult a doctor first.
-Proper acclimatization techniques, like "climb high, sleep low," and staying hydrated, can reduce the risk of altitude sickness.
+Proper acclimatization techniques, like "climb high, sleep low" and staying hydrated, can reduce the risk of altitude sickness.
 Booking with an experienced guide can ensure you get the right advice and help during your trek.

 Trip Itinerary